stdevPavelmc/FAASGS/README.md

 After the install step you need to configure your local data, you callsign (use N0NAME if you are not a ham radio operator), name, locator (use [this tool](https://www.iz3mez.it/maps.google/ww-loc.html) if you are in doubt), coordinates (use locator tool to check the coordinates too), QTH and the satellites you want to capture.

-Just go to `/etc/sat_data` and edit a file named `user.conf` with the command `nano user.conf`.
+Just go to `/etc/sat_data` and edit a file named `user.conf` with the command `duso nano user.conf`.
 You will find a proxy setting there to, if you don't use a proxy just make what the comment says.

 Next step is to select the satellites you want to monitor, the file is named `sats.json` and it has a very common web format, you can add or remove sats as your need.

-Use `nano sats,json` to edit the file, it came by default with all the working NOAA satellites and the working VHF ones, but if you have a dualband antenna you can introduce some UHF sats also.
+Use `nano sats.json` to edit the file, it came by default with all the working NOAA satellites and the working VHF ones, but if you have a dualband antenna you can introduce some UHF sats also.

 Please note that the satellites has a name and a nickname, the name reffers to the one that appears in the TLE file and the nickname is a friendly name for us (and must not contain spaces, parenthesis, slashes, etc)